 We give full and fair consideration to applications for employment made by disabled persons, having regard to their particular aptitudes and abilities, and disabled persons are entitled to the same opportunities for career development as all other employees.

-As an international business with a direct sales presence in nearly 60 countries worldwide, diversity is an integral part of our operations.
+As an international business with a direct sales presence in over 60 countries worldwide, diversity is an integral part of our operations.
 For example, the General Managers of our operating companies represent over 35 nationalities.
 Diversity is also a feature of our Board of Directors, with Board members variously having British, American and Dutch citizenship.

 Achieving an even balance between the genders is a common challenge within the engineering sector where internationally there remain entrenched gender stereotypes associated with technical careers.
 We are working to address the gender imbalance within our businesses through equitable employment practices and through our work in the community through which we encourage young people and students to consider engineering as a career.
 Graduate recruitment is a key area of focus in addressing the gender imbalance.
 We also work with universities to offer “Year in Industry” placements to engineering students and attend graduate engineering shows.
 Through contact with young engineers we aim to spread the message that Spirax Sarco is a great place to work and that careers in engineering are not restricted by gender.

 In pursuance of the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, we have prepared a Gender Pay Gap Report for the UK subsidiaries of Spirax-Sarco Engineering plc employing 250 or more people.